JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 ----

-When used with reasonably sized values, expect successive DoubleFloat ops to add no more than 10⋅𝘂² to the cumulative relative error (𝘂 is the relative rounding unit for an `x`, usually `eps(x)/2`).
+When used with reasonably sized values, expect successive DoubleFloat ops to add no more than 10⋅𝘂² to the cumulative relative error (𝘂 is the relative rounding unit, usually `𝘂 = eps(x)/2`).

 It is possible to accrue relative error steadily.
-A sequence of 100_000 arithmetic and elementary functions could evince a relative error of 100_000 * 10⋅𝘂², To mitigate this potentiality,some experimentation guided algorithmic choices.
+So, after 100_000 DoubleFloat ops, the relative error could become 100_000 * 10⋅𝘂².
+To mitigate this, some of our algorithmic choices were informed by experimentation.